• Skip to primary navigation

 Making the sauce and laying the chicken wings on a rack for broiling.

-How long to pressure cook frozen chicken wings using the Instant Pot?
+How long should I pressure cook chicken wings using the Instant Pot?

 Cook frozen chicken wings in the Instant Pot for 11-12 minutes, at high pressure, followed by a 5-minute natural pressure release.